 - One (and not both) of you inherited it

-- Acquired by one of you after the date of separation (more info on date of separation here)
+- Acquired by one of you after the date of divorce intent (more info on date of divorce intent here)

 - Social Security, military service benefits, and certain other federal benefits

 The bottom line is that in California, you and your spouse have the right to divide property in any manner you want in your divorce agreement (as long as you’re not trying to do something illegal, like defraud creditors).